canonical/mir/doc/sphinx/explore-mir-using-demos.md

-# Explore What Mir Is Capable of Using Mir Demos
+# Learn What Mir Can Do
-This tutorial will guide you through the things that Mir can do using some example programs that showcase Mir's capabilities.
-Mir makes it easy to write compositors as shown in the [developer tutorial](make-your-own-compositor).
+Mir comes with a set of demos in the [example directory](https://github.com/canonical/mir/tree/main/examples) to showcase its abilities.
+This section will cover the installation and usage of these demos.

 ## Installation